 If I were to place feminism and LGBTIQ rights within the same sentence, would you be surprised?
 Many would.
 And yet, in a world where the patriarchy remains firmly entrenched, they are very much the same side of the coin.
-This is the premise behind Marta Marta, a new novel just released by author Loranne Vella – the name behind the award-winning Rokit, and so many other beloved titles.
+This is the premise behind Marta Marta, a new publication by Loranne Vella that joins the Maltese books landscape.
+Vella, of course, is the name behind the award-winning Rokit, and so many other beloved titles.
 I caught up with Loranne to find out more about Marta Marta and the issues and beliefs that informed the novel.
 Below, she answers some of my questions.

 Who is Marta and what does she stand for?

 The name Marta comes from Aramaic and means the lady and mistress of the house.
 The biblical Marta in Luke 10.38-42 stands for the woman who is actively involved in keeping her house clean and proper.
 However, in Luke’s story she is positioned against her sister Mary, who chooses to stop whatever she was doing in order to sit down and listen to the words of Jesus, and for this, Marta is scolded whilst Mary is praised.

 Historically and traditionally, a woman was expected to become either a Marta – the woman who marries and stays home to take care of her husband’s house and children – or a Mary, the woman who chooses not to marry but to take holy orders and dedicate her life to spiritual contemplation.
 This binarity was broken for a while in Northern Europe with the appearance of the beguines who chose to neither marry nor become nuns, but rather to buy property and live within a walled and safe space inside the city.
 As beguines, they could, at any point, decide to leave this community and get married or become nuns, without asking any man’s permission to do so.
 They were truly mistresses of their own house.